kinecosystem/kin-sdk-android/kin-recovery/README.md

 });
 ```
 ##### NOTE:
 Be sure to unregister from the module when no longer needed.
 When you want to unregister then please use release:
 ###### Snippet: unregister from the module and release all its resources
 ```java
 backupAndRestoreManager.release();
 ```
 We recommend to register/unregister the callbacks in a way that will “survive” activity restart or similar situations.
 For example, you can register in Activity.onCreate and release in Activity.onDestroy methods.
-(in MVP, for example, you can do it in the presenter Creation and Destruction).
+in MVP, for example, you can do it in the presenter Creation and Destruction.

 #### Step 3 - Passing the Result